4seetraining/JavaTutorial/README.md

 # JavaTutorial
-Welcome to 4SEE Training and Placement [Your Partner in Your Career] In this JavaTutorial, We have committed tutorial programs for Web Automation using Selenium.
+Welcome to 4SEE Training and Placement [Your Partner in Your Career] In this JavaTutorial Repository, We have committed tutorial programs for Web Automation using Selenium.
 Following Programs, you will find in this repository.
 JAVA Data types.
 JAVA Variables.